-The San Jacinto Enduro is back, set for October 28, 2017
+The San Jacinto Enduro is under consideration for possible reboot in 2019

 What is the Enduro?

 The Enduro started in 2009 to jive with the Arizona and New Mexico Endurance rides, which were blowing up at the time.
 Loosely organized, long, hard rides that brought experienced backcountry riders together to camp out, talk about riding, and get out in some scenery they’d otherwise maybe have a hard time coming by on their own.
 The Enduro is like that too.
-It’s a single day ride, with 45 and 75 mile options, following self-supported guidelines, (read the about page) celebrating our area roads and trails.
+It’s a single day ride, with mileage options ranging from 35-75 miles, following self-supported guidelines, (read the about page) celebrating our area roads and trails.
 We’ll tabulate times via a sign in logbook and discuss the ride afterward with cold drinks.
 Typically, we support a local cause too.

 What isn’t the Enduro?